 If you are interested in applying to work with Dr. Killen in the graduate program, please email Dr. Killen, email@example.com.
 If you are a University of Maryland, College Park, undergraduate student interested in joining our lab as a Research Assistant, please fill out the application and email it to firstname.lastname@example.org with a copy of your unofficial transcript and your resume.

-Lab conference papers were presented this year at the meetings of the following organizations: American Educational Research Association, American Psychological Association, Association for Psychological Science, Jean Piaget Society, Society for Personality and Social Psychology, Society for Research in Child Development, Society for the Psychological Study of Social Issues, Society for Research on Adolescence.
+Lab conference papers were presented this year at the meetings of the following organizations: American Educational Research Association, American Psychological Association, Association for Psychological Science, European Conference on Developmental Psychology, Jean Piaget Society, Society for Personality and Social Psychology, Society for Research in Child Development, Society for the Psychological Study of Social Issues, Society for Research on Adolescence.